 In 1935 a local man called John Servera bought the caves and the surrounding area and lit up the inside with coloured fairy lights.
 Today, the caves look pretty much the same as they did in the 30s.
 When you visit you’ll enter the cavern area before descending down paths of stalagmites and stalactites of all kinds of weird and wonderful shapes.
 As awesome as the caves look you’re not allowed to take photographs so you’ll have to settle for your memory and plenty of postcards instead.

 You can choose to visit the Drach Caves as part of a day trip or excursion or on your own; it’s entirely up to you.
-There is not masses in the way of accommodation in the area, but a short car journey away in Calas de Majorca is the HSM Canarios Park, a reputable three star family hotel.
+There are no masses in the way of accommodation in the area, but a short car journey away in Calas de Majorca is the HSM Canarios Park, a reputable three-star family hotel.
 If you visit the caves on your own you can hire a taxi or car (public transport to the area is not great) and if you like the idea of a pre-booked excursion, speak to your hotel or holiday rep and see what they recommend.